Spartanburg DUI Accident Attorney

 Can I bring a claim if the state does not press charges?

 Yes.
 The state doesn’t prosecute all defendants for various reasons.
-Nonetheless, you can always sue if you have evidence a drunk driver caused your injuries.
+Nonetheless, you can always sue if you have evidence that a drunk driver caused your injuries.
+The civil case and the criminal case are separate.
+Even without DUI charges, we can often establish liability through police reports, witness statements, and medical records.

 Call Hart Law to Speak with a Spartanburg DUI Accident Lawyer

 We believe that public safety is best served by holding negligent drivers accountable.
-Contact our office to discuss your accident and your legal rights by calling (803) 771-7701.
-Our consultations are free.
+Contact our law office to discuss your accident and your legal options by calling (803) 771-7701.
+Our free consultations are free, and we offer free consultations to anyone hurt in a drunk driving accident in Spartanburg, SC, or throughout Spartanburg County.

 PRACTICE AREAS